panteslav/frontend-project-lvl2/README.md

 # Gendiff

 This utility is intended to represent difference between two configurational json, ini, yml files both flat and nested in a preferable output format, such as stylish, plain text and json.
-It works with absolute and relative paths to files.
+It works with absolute and relative file paths.

 ## JSON configurational files